glin/reactable/README.md

   pageSizeOptions =      # Page size options
     c(10, 25, 50, 100),
-  minRows = 1,           # Minimum number of rows to show striped = TRUE,        # Zebra-stripe rows?
-  highlight = TRUE,      # Highlight rows on hover? groupBy = NULL,        # Optional vector of column names to group by columns = NULL         # Optional named list of column definitions )
+  minRows = 1,           # Minimum number of rows to show groupBy = NULL,        # Optional vector of column names to group by columns = NULL,        # Optional named list of column definitions striped = TRUE,        # Zebra-stripe rows? highlight = TRUE,      # Highlight rows on hover? class = NULL,          # Additional CSS classes to apply to the table style = NULL           # Named list of inline styles to apply to the table )
 ```